 Latest Episodes of the The Design of Business — The Business of Design Podcast

-December 13, 2016, 3:00 pm – Dr. Jay Parkinson is the founder of Sherpaa, an online medical practice. [ Listen to the episode ]
+December 15, 2020, 3:00 pm – Rosanne Somerson is president of the Rhode Island School of Design. [ Listen to the episode ]

 The O’Reilly Design Podcast explores how experience design — and experience designers — are shaping business, the Internet of Things, and other domains.
 Thus, design thinking is of course a topic often touched here.